CRV Ambreed has a major genetic breakthrough that will potentially provide a solution for more sustainable dairy farming in New Zealand.

 The breakthrough occurred when CRV Ambreed researchers investigated the potential of reducing Milk Urea concentration through traditional genetic selection.

-Research over the last five years has established that indeed it is possible to reduce Milk Urea concentration through genetics.
+Research over five years (2012-2017) established that indeed it is possible to reduce Milk Urea concentration through genetics.
 Milk Urea Nitrogen is the Nitrogen component of Milk Urea, with Nitrogen making up 46% of Milk Urea.
 Therefore by reducing Milk Urea concentration we also reduce Milk Urea Nitrogen concentration.

 International research has shown there is a direct relationship between Milk Urea Nitrogen concentration and the amount of Nitrogen excreted in urine.
 It follows that if we reduce Milk Urea Nitrogen concentration through breeding, we will reduce the amount of Nitrogen excreted in cow urine.

 In 2017 we released our first team of bulls to reduce Milk Urea Nitrogen through genetics, the LowN Sires bull team.

 The daughters of these sires will have a lower Milk Urea Nitrogen concentration in their milk compared to the daughters of the average bull.
 In turn, these daughters are confidently expected to excrete less Nitrogen in their urine and consequently less Nitrogen will be leached into groundwater.

 LowN Sires are potentially a powerful aid assisting farmers to reduce their environmental footprint.